 Source: 2015 ACS; Bank Data, 2021 HMDA Aggregate Data, "--" data not available.
-Due to rounding, totals may not equal 100.0%

 The bank demonstrated an outstanding record regarding the Community Development Test in the Wichita Falls MSA AA.
-The institution's community development performance demonstrates excellent responsiveness to community development needs in its Wichita Falls MSA AA through
+The institution's community development performance demonstrates excellent responsiveness to community development needs in its Wichita Falls MSA AA through community development loans, qualified investments, and community development services, as appropriate, considering the institution's capacity and the need and availability of such opportunities for community development in the institution's Wichita Falls MSA AA.